w-mcilhagga/awkish/README.md

 # miniawk

-A small class in pure python that does awk-like line processing.
+A small class in pure python inspired by awk that does line by line processing of files.